Deep Learning for Efficient CSI Feedback in Massive MIMO: Adapting to New Environments and Small Datasets: Overall Framework

 \section{Overall Framework}

 DL networks for CSI feedback are generally optimized via training from CSI data samples for a customized radio propagation scenario.
-To cover a city with various scenario types, large numbers of channel measurements are often required for each likely scenario, and training cost can be high.
-First, retraining a new DL network for a new scenario would be costly.
-Storing trained encoder networks in anticipation of a large number of scenarios at UE would require large amount of memory particularly for many encoder models with millions of parameters \cite{ref:csinet,dl_multires, guo2019convolutional,tang2021dilated, ref:SRNet}.
-To reduce the deployment cost of DL-based CSI feedback models, this work sets two anchor objectives: (1) to design a scenario-adaptive DL framework for accurate CSI recovery; (2) to develop efficient use of limited CSI data measurement in DL training based on domain knowledge.
+To cover a city with various scenario types, large numbers of channel measurements are often required for each likely scenario.
+Besides, how to update the encoder network when UE is moving among the variational scenarios and sub-areas that exceed the spatial correlation distances is challenging, since a single CSI model tends to exhibit poor performance when applied to other wireless environments due to model mismatch.
+Given that CSI feedback encoder networks \cite{guo2019convolutional,cui2022,mourya2023} can have millions of parameters, this implies a significant transmission bandwidth overhead.
+In light of these challenges, this work prioritizes two pivotal objectives: (1) to design a communication-efficient scenario-adaptive DL framework for accurate CSI recovery; (2) to develop efficient use of limited CSI data measurement in DL training based on domain knowledge.

 To achieve these two objectives, we propose a scenario-adaptive CSI feedback framework that reuses pretrained high-accuracy CSI feedback model together with the model-driven data augmentation in new environments.
 As shown in Fig. \ref{figure_overall_framework}, the overall framework consists of the following three modules: